- About Us

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government.
 Its purpose is to increase mutual understanding between the people of the United States and other countries through citizen diplomacy.

-The Fulbright Program awards about 8000 grants annually to citizens from the U.S. and 155 other countries.
+The Fulbright Program awards about 8000 grants annually to citizens from the U.S. and 160 other countries.
 Grantees are chosen for their academic merit and leadership potential in their field.
-Since its inception, about 310,000 participants –116,900 from the U.S. and 192,800 from overseas – have been awarded the opportunity to study, teach, conduct research, exchange ideas and contribute to finding solutions to shared international concerns.
+Since its inception, about 370,000 participants have been awarded the opportunity to study, teach, conduct research, exchange ideas and contribute to finding solutions to shared international concerns.
 Grants are available for graduating college seniors, graduate students, young professionals, scholars, artists, and other professionals.

 Program History and Participation